 Before we dive into the review, I want you, dear reader, to know that I did not receive the Kosan Go Travel Dress for free, or even at a discount in exchange for this review.
 I paid full, Kickstarter early-bird price for this dress.
 All opinions are my own, based on my time wearing the dress during our vacation in Italy this summer.
-(This review might be moot at this point though, as the dress is completely sold out on Kosan’s website).
+(That being said, after I posted this review, Kosan got in touch provided me with an affiliate link for you)

 If you’ve spent any amount of time on this blog, you know that I travel carry-on only.
 It’s kind of my jam.
 I did it last year when I went to St. Lucia with my best friend.
 So, when my partner and I were planning our trip to Italy this summer, carry-on only wasn’t even a question.